 Director, Net Zero Accelerator

 Net zero goals, corporate climate action, energy efficiency, renewable energy, financial analysis of energy projects

 Sustainable Finance Manager

 Clean energy, sustainable fisheries, tropical forests and agricultural supply chains, methane mitigation technologies for oil and gas, energy efficiency, private equity.

-Manager, Resilient Food and Forests
+Senior Director, Resilient Food and Forests

-Deforestation, Agriculture, Supply chain, Sustainable Food.
+Deforestation, Agriculture, Supply Chain, Sustainable Food.

 Manager, Climate Corps